Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SetPointWeight/documentation.md

 * Sets the weight value of input geometry points based on input data values for use in NURBS curves and surfaces.

-* The weight value’s effect exhibits an exponential decay pattern as the ratio between points increases, e.g the difference between a weight ratio of 0 and 2 is less than twice the difference between a weight ratio of 0 and 1.
+* The weight value’s effect exhibits an exponential decay pattern as the ratio between points increases.
+For example, the difference between a weight ratio of `0` and `2` is less than twice the difference between a weight ratio of `0` and `1`.

-* If _default weight_ is in use all points will have the same weight so the exact value is irrelevant unless set to ‘0’ in which case no geometry will be generated.
+* If _default weight_ is in use all points will have the same weight so the exact value is irrelevant unless set to `0` in which case no geometry will be generated.

 * Other names for this node include: Edit point weight, and Weight.